sumonbis/ML-Fairness/INSTALL.md

 pip install --ignore-installed --upgrade 'tensorflow >= 1.13.1, < 2'
 ```

 4. Clone this ML-Fairness repository.
-Alternatively you can download the repository from Zenodo.
-The size of the repository is ~2.5 GB.
+Alternatively, you can download the repository from Zenodo.
 ```
 git clone https://github.com/sumonbis/ML-Fairness.git
 ```
+Except home credit, all other four datasets are already placed inside `ML-Fairness/dataset/`.
+Since home credit is a large dataset, it has to be downloaded from original source and placed in its directory.
+The download instruction is placed inside `ML-Fairness/dataset/home-data/README.md`.

 5. Install AIF360 package:
   * Clone AIF360 GitHub repo: `git clone https://github.com/IBM/AIF360`.